PauMin/micro-service/README.md

 **Stage 1.**
 - [X] Which docker containers are needed
 > Containers will be needed for such stuff as server, database, cache, que manager, gui, rest api, and etc. For more details go to [Docker containers and its images](#docker-containers-and-its-images) section.
-- [ ] How to manage connection betwin containers
-- [ ] What is needed for environment setup
-- [ ] Define structure of application
+- [X] Define structure of application
+> Go to [Application structure](application-structure) section to see application structure

 ## Docker containers and its images
 **Serving application**